KARNATISAITHARUN/documentation/using-inspect-protect/inspect-protect-quick-start.md

 4. [Use ShiftLeft Inspect](inspect/analyzing-applications.md) to analyze your code.

-5. [Implement ShiftLeft Protect](protect/implement-protect.md) to secure your application.
+5. [Run ShiftLeft Protect](protect/run-protect.md) to secure your application.

 ## Quick Start on Windows